 Danzo did this in the backstory, when he set up Kabuto and his mother to kill each other.
 Good intentions or not, that is horrifically cruel.

-Danzo pretty much lives in this trope.
+Danzo lives in this trope.
 In the recent flashbacks and Kakashi's filler arc, Danzo turned Hanzo against the Akatsuki and is the reason for Yahiko's death, as well as teaming up with Orochimaru since who knows how long and trying to assassinate the Third Hokage.
 No character has had as many MEH's as Danzo.

 Madara Uchiha crossed the line when he mind-rapedKurama into being his slave, completely ignoring he was a sentient being.